FeruzaShokirjonovna/muller-dentistry/README.md

 #### Typography

 'Domine' is used for the body text as it easy to read for all.
+Cursive in Testimonials section, so it makes sense of handwriting.

 #### Color Scheme